 This is why you must connect your PC VR to your main router (through the AP) via an ethernet cable.
-And why you need to connect your Oculus Quest 2 to a dedicated 5GHz access point.
+And why you need to connect your Meta Quest to a dedicated 5GHz access point.

-Is it possible to play completely wirelessly, no access point?
+Is it possible to play completely wirelessly with an access point?

 Can I use my existing router and not buy a dedicated one?

-Yes, if your existing router is dual band then you have a few options.
-You can make it so that only your Oculus Quest is allowed to connect to the 5GHz band on your router and everything else will connect to 2.4GHz by default.
+Yes, if your existing router is dual-band, then you have a few options.
+You can make it so that only your Meta Quest can connect to the 5GHz band on your router, and everything else will connect to 2.4GHz by default.

-Do you have any other questions about setting up Oculus Air Link on Oculus Quest 2?
-This setup will allow you to play high quality PC VR games on your Oculus Quest 2 and makes the Quest limitless in terms of playability.
+Do you have other questions about setting up Oculus Air Link on Quest?
+This setup will allow you to play high-quality PC VR games on your Meta and makes the Quest’s playability limitless.

 Comment below and let us know what you think and if you have any other questions!